NeuroTechX/ntx_slack_archive/general.md

  >Those Neurobytes are actually great fun and have a lot of potential as a neuroscience teaching tool. teon was showing them off at the Mozilla Working Open Workshop

+11/16/2017 3:36 PM

+ **dano** :

+ >They'd be really great as activities for low-key chapter events